franck-chester/franck-chester.github.io/_posts/2021-10-30-Terraform CDK part 1.md

 These files can be source controlled and code reviewed, and the execution of terraform entirely automated, thus ensuring consistency and reproducibility between deployments, even across multiple environments, eliminating human error and greatly reducing the time it takes to setup infrastructure.

-Terraform uses the concept of providers, [written in Go](https://www.hashicorp.com/blog/writing-custom-terraform-providers), that implement a standard interface over the target infrastructure components API and can then be configured via HCL.
+Terraform uses the concept of [providers](https://www.terraform.io/docs/language/providers/index.html), , that implement a standard interface over the target infrastructure components API and can then be configured via HCL.

-I got quite adapt at terraforming in my previous role, including creating my own provider to workaround a then shortcoming in the [Datadog official provider](https://registry.terraform.io/providers/DataDog/datadog/latest/docs).
+I got quite adapt at terraforming in my previous role, including creating my own [custom provider in Go](https://www.hashicorp.com/blog/writing-custom-terraform-providers) to workaround a then shortcoming in the [Datadog official provider](https://registry.terraform.io/providers/DataDog/datadog/latest/docs).

 HCL is great but quickly becomes a pan to work with when your target infrastructure is dynamic.
 As soon as you need to loop or assert, you find yourself hacking and/or writing hard to read and maintain HCL.
 It is also, a very ugly language to work with.